In my Cashback App review, I will be checking out whether this is a legit way to save some money… Or just a scam app.

 £20 each year from the initial £50 you actually make.

-One of the few places I go regularly is Cafe Nero.
-I probably only go once or twice a week, (if that) and spend less than £10.
+I probably only go once or twice a week and spend less than £10 in total.

 The good news is, the amount of retailers that they’re signing up with is increasing.